 Qualities of a Mother vs a Father

 While both mothers and fathers are naturally protective towards their children, the mother tends to worry more about their kids.
 Mothers are overprotective while fathers will encourage their children to play more roughly or be more adventurous in the playground.
+Dads can be also overprotective of their daughter, as I wrote about it in a separate article.

 A father is more likely to encourage their child to be more independent while a mother will want to do things for their children.
-Hands-on dads also teach their children to be more responsible such as earning money through doing chores.
+Hands-on dads also teach their children to be more responsible such as by earning money through doing chores.

 Chosen Parenting Styles